 Mediant Anterior Cervical Plating System - Instructions for Use

-MEDIANT™ ANTERIOR CERVICAL PLATING SYSTEM DESCRIPTION
+MEDIANT™ ANTERIOR CERVICAL PLATING SYSTEM

 The Mediant™ Anterior Cervical Plating System implants are intended to be used as a construct that assists in normal healing and are not intended to replace normal body structures.
 The system is intended to stabilize the spinal operative site during anterior cervical fusion procedures (C2-T1), attaching to the spine by means of plates anchored by bone screws.
 The components of the system are manufactured from Ti-6Al-4V ELI, conforming to ASTM F136.